 src/report_queries.py | All SQL query functions |

-src/report_html.py | CSS constant, inline HTML helpers |
+src/report_html.py | CSS constants, inline HTML helpers, module-level note constants |

 src/executive_report.py | Executive summary assembler |